breezeight/nicola_blog/_guides/aws-opsworks-introduction.markdown

 TODO: check the [application cookbook](http://community.opscode.com/cookbooks/application)

 # Fast debug with the opsworks-agent-cli

+We can `opsworks-agent-cli` to run commands directly from an EC2 instance managed by OpsWorks:

 * `sudo opsworks-agent-cli list_commands`
 * `sudo opsworks-agent-cli run_command update_custom_cookbooks`